sheenm/feedback-forms/README.md

 ```

 If your postgres server is not located on localhost or has diffrent port from 5432 you should also change the connection string from appsettings.development.json

+# Troubleshooting

+You may also need to set a developer certificate for https and/or change server url in `client/feedback-form/src/config.json`
+based on how did you launch server.
+I launched the project with Visual Studio For Mac and it worked without any modifications.